driusan/lmt/Implementation.md

 }
 ```

-For our implementation, we'll need to parse the markdown file (which file?
-We'll
+For our implementation, we'll need to parse the markdown file one line at a
-use the arguments from the command line) one line at a time, starting from the
-top to ensure we replace code blocks in the right order.
-If there are multiple
+time, starting from the top to ensure we replace code blocks in the right
+order (which file?
+We'll use the arguments from the command line).
+If there
-files, we'll process them in the order they were passed on the command line.
+are multiple files, we'll process them in the order they were passed on the
+command line.

 For now, we don't need to process any command line arguments, we'll just assume
 everything passed is a file.